metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Optional:

 - `host_key` (String) Specifies the map key of the host in the connection credential secret.
-- `password_key` (String) Specifies the map key of the password in the connection credential secret.
-This password will be saved in the backup annotation for full backup.
-You can use the environment variable DP_ENCRYPTION_KEY to specify encryption key.
+- `password_key` (String) Specifies the map key of the password in the connection credential secret.This password will be saved in the backup annotation for full backup.You can use the environment variable DP_ENCRYPTION_KEY to specify encryption key.
 - `port_key` (String) Specifies the map key of the port in the connection credential secret.
 - `username_key` (String) Specifies the map key of the user in the connection credential secret.